“Unwanted” or unplanned children are not unplanned neither unwanted by God.

 Ruth’s story exemplifies how God can bring about His purposes through individuals who seem to be on the margins of society or whose situations seem unplanned or undesirable.

-9. Behold, a son shall be born to thee, who shall be a man of rest; and I will give him rest from all his enemies round about: for his name shall be Solomon, and I will give peace and quietness unto Israel in his days.
+1. Behold, a son shall be born to thee, who shall be a man of rest; and I will give him rest from all his enemies round about: for his name shall be Solomon, and I will give peace and quietness unto Israel in his days.

-10. He shall build an house for my name; and he shall be my son, and I will be his father; and I will establish the throne of his kingdom over Israel for ever.
+2. He shall build an house for my name; and he shall be my son, and I will be his father; and I will establish the throne of his kingdom over Israel for ever.

 Solomon - out-of-the-wedlock child - was chosen by God to foretell Christ.
-Solomon's throne of his kingdom over Israel was not for ever.
-But Christ's was.
+Solomon’s throne of his kingdom over Israel was not for ever.
+But Christ’s was.
 Solomon did build the house for God, but so did Jesus.
-It was God's purpose to put this out-of-the-wedlock child as David's successor on his throne.
+It was God’s purpose and grace to put this out-of-the-wedlock child as David’s successor on his throne.

-6. And he said unto me, Solomon thy son, he shall build my house and my courts: for I have chosen him to be my son, and I will be his father.
+2. And he said unto me, Solomon thy son, he shall build my house and my courts: for I have chosen him to be my son, and I will be his father.

 In many ways David was a representation of Christ.
 So was Solomon.